yutanicorp/powermolegui/README.md

 ## Error

-When running into issues, consider to investigate the log messages of type 'debug' sent to the shell and/or consult the log file in /tmp on destination host.
+When running into issues, consider investigating the log messages of type 'debug' sent to the shell and/or consult the log file in /tmp on destination host.

 ## Development Workflow